 Supervision doesn't mean you always have to keep an eye on the bunny but do go out periodically to make sure it is still in one piece and also to make sure that it hasn't found any escape routes.
 When you try this free-ranging approach to bunny keeping, make sure you supervise your bunny often for the first few weeks.

 If you keep flowers or a vegetable garden, you'll need to fence them off.
 Not only will your bunny raze your precious plants to the ground, but she'll also probably make herself extremely sick doing so.
 Not all plants are good for bunnies, but if you simply have a plain lawn, you should be okay.

 Return Your Rabbit to Their Cage at Night

 I would recommend putting your rabbit back into his or her cage at night.
 That will protect them from nocturnal predators.
 Don't be surprised if your bunny doesn't want to go back into the cage; once they've tasted sweet, sweet freedom, even the largest bunny cage can seem like a prison.

 What Does a Good Outdoor Rabbit Cage Look Like?

-For an idea as to an appropriate bunny cage, I've included a photo of mine below.
-It is 2 meters long by 1 meter wide (about 6 foot by 3 foot), and it gives her a secure place to run and sleep in when she's not roaming the lawn.
+For an idea as to an appropriate bunny cage, I've included a photo of mine above.
+It is 2 meters long by 1 meter wide (about 6 feet by 3 feet), and it gives her a secure place to run and sleep in when she's not roaming the lawn.
 We made this at home ourselves, and I cannot recommend doing this enough.
 You get to save money and actually give your rabbit enough space to live comfortably in.

 Wicket's Favorite Set-Up